SQL-FineBuild/v3.5/README.md

 * Added support for SQL Server 2019
 * Added support for Windows Server 2019
 * Greatly improved support for Availability Groups

-SQL FineBuild v3.5.0 and v3.4.2 currently are identical